Analyzing Patient Data

 After installing the package, you still need to load it before using its functionality:

-After installing both packages, we can read the data file like this:
+After installing the package, we can read the data file like this:

 OUTPUT